indianpoptart/RadioControl/README.md

 #Upcoming Features
 - Whats new changelog
 - Choose what SSID you want the app to toggle onto
+- Disable only cell radio so the app doesn't have to reenable WiFi after enabling Airplane mode
 - ~~Check if user is in call~~

 # Credits